Practical 3: Classification¶

 1. ROC Curve Position: The blue ROC curve is above the red line of random guessing, so the classifier performs better than random.

-2. AUC Value: The AUC of 0.60 that meanse that the classifier's ability to differentiate between the classes is modest.
+2. AUC Value: The AUC of 0.69 that meanse that the classifier's ability to differentiate between the classes is modest.
+The model captures some useful signal, but it may need improvement (e.g., better features, model tuning, or resampling if classes are imbalanced).

 In [28]: